Pacific Sardines and Herring: Lives of Food Fish

 There is still much to be learned about the behaviour of sardines and herring and the ways in which they communicate with each other.
 There are probably many more interesting discoveries to be made.
 Though they are an excellent source of nutrients, it's sad that the fish are often thought of as only a food.

 - Facts about Pacific sardines from the University of California, San Diego

 - More sardine information from the California Ocean Protection Council

-- More information about herring from the Capital Regional District of British Columbia
+- Information about Pacific herring from the Capital Regional District of British Columbia

 - Information about herring FRT sounds from Simon Fraser University